 - Federal Perkins Loans

 You can view your federal student loan history by signing into NSLDS, the National Student Loan Data System.
 This site will show you the types, amounts, and current statuses of your federal student loans and give you contact information for agency servicing those loans.

 1. Federal Direct Student Loans

-- Concordia University Chicago switched to Direct Lending for the 2010-11 school year; loans borrowed from that time forward are Federal Direct Loans.
+- Federal student loans borrowed from 2010-11 forward are Federal Direct Loans.

 - There is no lender; funds come directly from the federal government.